chpc-tech-eval/scc/tutorial1/README.md

 > The following section is strictly for debugging and troubleshooting purposes.
 You **MUST** discuss your circumstances with an instructor before proceeding with this section.
 If you have successfully launched your head node, proceed to the [Intro on Basic Sys Admin](#introduction-to-basic-linux-administration).

 * Deleting Instances
-  - When all else fails, and you would like to attempt the steps from the beginning: Select the failing VM and click `Delete Instance` from the drop down menu.
+  - When all else fails and you would like to reattempt the creation of your nodes from a clean start, Select the VM you want to remove and click `Delete Instance` from the drop down menu.
-  - Occasionally you may find yourself deleting a VM instance by mistake and will need to recover the deleted VM.
-Do not despair, by default `no` is selected on `Delete Volume on Instance Delete` this will leave your root (OS) disk behing and you can recover by launching a new VM from the root disk.
+  - Occasionally you may find yourself accidentally deleting a VM instance.
+Do not despair, by default `no` is selected on `Delete Volume on Instance Delete` this will leave your storage `volume` intact and you can recover it by launching a new instance from the `volume`.
+Details will be provided later in [Tutorial 3](#spinning-up-a-second-compute-node).

 * Deleting Volumes

-  When a root (OS) disk's volume is left behind after deleting a VM on purpose, you will need to go to `Volumes` and select your volume and click `Delete volumes` to remove the volume from your work space
+  When a VM's storage `volume` lingers behind after intentionally deleting a VM, you will need to go to manually remove the volume from your work space.

 * Dissociating and Releasing Floating IPs